 Stability Isn’t the Same as Flow

-For a long time, I thought stability and good communication were enough…that if you worked hard at a relationship, flow and connection would naturally follow.
+For a long time, I thought stability and good communication were enough…that if you worked hard at a relationship, flow and deeper connection would naturally follow.

-Sometimes two people can share affection, safety, and even intimacy… and still miss the spark that makes everything feel alive.
+Sometimes two people can share affection, safety, and intimacy… and still miss the spark that makes everything feel alive.

 Leave a Reply